weewx/weewx/docs_src/reference/weewx-options/general.md

 If set to `true`, the default will be to log an unsuccessful operation (for example, failure to generate a report, or failure to upload to the Weather Underground, etc.) to the system log.
 Default is `true`.

+#### WEEWX_ROOT

+`WEEWX_ROOT` is the path to the root directory of the station data area, relative to the directory of the configuration file.
+For example, if a configuration file is located in `/etc/weewx/weewx.conf`, then its directory will be `/etc/weewx`.
+If `WEEWX_ROOT = barn` is specified in this file, then its absolute location will be `/etc/weewx/barn`.

+If `WEEWX_ROOT` is not specified at all, then its default value is "`.`", that is the directory of the configuration file.

+The average user rarely needs to specify a value.

+#### USER_ROOT

+The location of the user package, relative to `WEEWX_ROOT`.
+WeeWX will look for any user-installed extensions in this directory.
+Default is `bin/user`.

 #### socket_timeout